 Return to Natural Resources Inventory and Wildlife Page

-Using the Wildlife Action Plan Habitats Land Cover and Highest Ranked Habitat Maps and associated data in Your NRI
+Using the Wildlife Action Plan Habitats Land Cover and Highest Ranked

 Habitats Land Cover Map and Associated Data

-• Create a list of critical habitats and associated species by editing the Wildlife Action Plan Critical Habitats and Possible Associated Species table for your town.
+• Create a list of critical habitats and associated species by editing the Wildlife Action Plan Critical Habitats and Possible Associated Species table for your community.
 Include only those habitats that occur in your town (delete the additional habitats not found in your community).
 This table can be included in the Natural Resources Inventory report.

 Bradford CFAs Example of priority areas identified by the town of Bradford using the Habitat Land Cover map for the town.
 Priority areas were selected based on: large unfragmented tracts (Area B), one of the largest peatlands in the state (Bradford Bog - Area C), important small scale habitats (peatlands, grasslands, marsh & shrub wetlands - Areas D and E), and pond habitat featuring a rare plant species, marsh and shrub wetlands and some undeveloped shoreline (Area A).